amzn/style-dictionary/docs/formats.md

 use your style dictionary in CSS.
 You can use the `css/variables` template which will create a CSS file with variables from your style dictionary.
 You can define custom formats with the [`registerFormat`](api.md#registerformat).

+Templates and Formats serve the same purpose; they build a file from your style definitions.
+Templates are better for files that require extensive header or footer output beyond just the style data.
+Formats are better for files that contain only the style data without other content.

-Templates and Formats serve the same purpose: use your style dictionary as data to build a file.
-You use formats in your config file under platforms > [platform] > files > [file]
+You use templates in your config file under platforms > [platform] > files > [file] > format

 ```json
 {